maind-supsi/maind-board/README.md

 It is required to solder the "VUSB" pad on the Arduino board to power it from the USB-C connector.

 The 5V rail features 600uF of integrated total buffer capacity to properly provide power for Neopixels and Servo motors.

+Known issues:

+- D0/RX and D1/TX connector labeling is wrong (it should be D0/TX and D1/RX).
+The electrical connection is correct btw